-- Another method for designing a relational database is to use a process commonly known as normalization. - The goal is to generate a set of relation schemas that allows us to store information without unnecessary redundancy, yet also allows us to retrieve information easily.
+- ❖ Another method for designing a relational database is to use a process commonly known as normalization. - ❖ The goal is to generate a set of relation schemas that allows us to store information without unnecessary redundancy, yet also allows us to retrieve information easily.
 The approach is to design schemas that are in an appropriate normal form. - To understand the need for normalization, let us look at what can go wrong in a bad database design.
-Among the undesirable properties that a bad design may have are: - Repetition of information
+Among the undesirable properties that a bad design may have are: - Repetition of information - Inability to represent certain information